SJ0nes/SeriousCandidates/README.md

 With $m$ = Mass (kg), and $v$ = Velocity (m/s)

-As we are working with Quantum Mechanics, this equation is usually applied to the kinetic energy of an electron which has a fixed mass:
+As we are working with quantum mechanics, this equation is usually applied to the kinetic energy of an electron which has a fixed mass:

 $9.11$ x $10^{-31}kg$

-If you en electron was travelling at a velocity of $3000 m/s$ , using the QuanTum function it would be easy to work out the electron's Kinetic Energy ($KE$):
+If you en electron was travelling at a velocity of $3000 m/s$ , using the QuanTom function it would be easy to work out the electron's Kinetic Energy ($KE$):

 ```python